MCP and ACP integration

 let card = mcp_server_card("./agents/my-agent-card.json")

-Cards are cached in-process with a 5-minute TTL — repeated calls are free.
+Cards are cached in-process with a 5-minute TTL, so repeated calls skip the remote fetch.
 Skill matchers can factor card metadata into scoring without paying connection cost.

 Skill-scoped MCP binding